crispinprojects/talkcalendar/README.md

 # Talk Calendar

-Talk Calendar is a personal desktop calendar for Linux which has some speech capability for reading out dates, times and event summary words.
+Talk Calendar is a personal desktop calendar for Linux which has some speech capability for reading out dates, times and event details.

 Talk Calendar has been developed using C and [GTK4](https://docs.gtk.org/gtk4/) for GTK desktops (Ubuntu Desktop, GNOME, XFCE, Cinnamon etc.).